Line 2 (Metrovalencia)

 Line 2 of Metrovalencia opened on March 6, 2015 in the city of Valencia, Spain.
 The line, which featured no new stations, was created as part of a restructuring of public transport in the city.
 It replaced the branch of Line 1 which ran from Llíria to Torrent.

 History

 The original line 2 of Metrovalencia was opened with the rest of the network in 1988 and ran from Llíria to Villanueva de Castellón.
 On 16 September 1999, line 2 ceased to exist when it was merged into line 1.

 In the 2000s, a new line 2 was planned, to run from Tavernes Blanques to Valencia's Natzaret district.
-As of October 2018, this line is partially complete.
-Construction had been halted for several years due to Spain's economic problems, but resumed in June 2017 and that line is now designated as Line 10.
+After years of delays, it opened in May 2022 as line 10.
 The line 2 designation is now used for existing branches of the network.
 The frequency of trains on these branches will remain unchanged.